developersfun/coffee-palace-ui/README.md

 # coffee-palace-ui
-React App For our Coffee Palace
+React App For our Coffee Palace, calls the # coffee-palace Backend Application.

 JSX  : The javascripct code rendered by the object.